-A DISEASE CAUSED BY A RAT BITE.
-Synonyms: rat bite disease, rat bite fever, streptobacillosis, Haverhill fever, Sodocu, streptobacillosis) combines two diseases with similar clinical picture caused by Spirochete (Spirillum minus) and Streptobacillus moniliformis.
+RAT BITE DISEASE (Synonyms: rat bite disease, rat bite fever, streptobacillosis, Haverhill fever, Sodocu, streptobacillosis) combines two diseases with similar clinical presentation caused by Spirochete (Spirillum minus) and

+Streptobacillus (Streptobacillus moniliformis).
 The first of these is called sodoku, the second is called streptobacillosis, Haverhill fever.
 They are united by a history of rat bite and similar clinical symptoms.

-Sodoku

-ICD-10 codes

-A25.
-Fever from a rat bite

-A25.0.
-Spirillosis

-A25.1.
-Streptobacillosis

-A25.9 Rat bite fever is unspecified.
+Sodoku ICD-10 codes A25.
+Fever from a rat bite A25.0.
+Spirillosis A25.1.
+Streptobacillosis A25.9 Rat bite fever is unspecified.

 Etiology.
 The causative agent is Spirocheta minus (Spirillum minus).
-It is a short, motile rod (2 to 4 μ m long, up to 0.5 μ m wide) with 2-3 whorls.
+It is a short, motile rod (2 to 4 $\mu$ m long, up to 0.5 $\mu$ m wide) with 2-3 whorls.
 It is well stained by Romanowski-Gimza.
 It does not form spores or capsules.
 It grows poorly on nutrient media.
 It is sensitive to penicillin, tetracycline, macrolides.
 Pathogenic for rats, white mice, guinea pigs, monkeys.